LibraryOfCongress/pairtree/README.md

 Initial release that supports mapping between identifiers and paths.
 Pairtree initiation is not supported.

-For questions or problems, please post to the loc-xferutils mailing list at https://lists.sourceforge.net/lists/listinfo/loc-xferutils-mail.
+For questions or problems, see https://github.com/LibraryOfCongress/pairtree.
 For further assistance, contact Justin Littman (jlit@loc.gov).